Joel Spira

 Joel Boris Spira (born 1981) is a Swedish film, television, and theatre actor.

 Early life and education

 He was born in 1981 in Stockholm, Sweden.

 While studying biology at the Stockholm University, Spira decided to give acting a chance.

 He graduated from the Malmö Theatre Academy in 2007.

 Career

 Theatre

-Spira has since graduating from Malmö Theatre Academy appeared in several plays.
+Since graduating from Malmö Theatre Academy, Spira has appeared in several plays.
 He played Mowgli in Rudyard Kiplings The Jungle Book at Länsteatern in Västerås, Sweden.
 He later appeared in Lejonets unge at Länsteaten in Örebro.
-He is since 2009 part of the cast of The Brothers Lionheart at the Stockholm City Theatre where he plays the secondary lead character Jonathan.
+Since 2009, he has been part of the cast of The Brothers Lionheart at the Stockholm City Theatre where he plays the secondary lead character Jonathan.

 Film

 Spira made his movie debut in the 2009 short film Travemünde Trelleborg.
 His first appearance in a feature film was in the 2010 movie Snabba cash (English translation "Easy Money") by Swedish director Daniel Espinosa, based on the 2006 book of the same name by author Jens Lapidus.